rnaveensrinivas/git/README.md

 ### How to Resolve Merge Conflicts

 If there are conflicting changes in the files between the two branches, Git will pause the merge and mark the conflicting files.
-You’ll need to manually resolve it by editing the file.
+You'll need to manually resolve it by editing the file.

 1. Identify conflicts:
    ```bash